 While you may find yourself struggling with jealous feelings from time to time with someone, this doesn't mean it's Love.

 WHAT LOVE ISN'T: It's not guaranteed "forever..."

-One of the ways we create unhappiness in our relationships is by defining love as needing to be “eternal” in some way.
-By applying this absolute to love, it makes it feel very “magical” – but it’s completely unrealistic.
+One of the ways we create unhappiness in our relationships is by defining love as needing to be "eternal" in some way.
+By applying these words to love, it makes it feel very "magical" - but it's completely unrealistic.

 Ask anyone who has experienced the unforeseen loss of her husband to a terminal illness or accident, and you'll know that there is nothing guaranteed in this life.

-Love simply cannot be given a label of “eternal.”
-It’s an experience we can have “in the NOW” – and is not meant to be clutched or held feverishly like a possession.
+Love simply cannot be given a label of "eternal" or words like that.
+It's an experience we can have "in the NOW" - and is not meant to be clutched or held feverishly like possessing each other.